Kwannnnn/DiamondCaveGame/docs/sprint-retrospectives.md

 - Generate all backlogs in the beginning of the sprint
 - Contact the publisher more often regarding updates, e.g. sick people, product status, etc.

+## Sprint 3

+### What went well

+- The review system helped everyone understand the project more and helped prevent many issues from being merged.
+- Teamwork was improved.
+There was always someone ready to help out.
+- We frequently assigned bug-fixing issues.
+This meant bugs were resolved quickly and not left for a long time.
+- Overall communication improved.
+Important issues were discussed in collectively in person.
+- We managed to finalize almost all major functionality.
+This made playing and testing enjoyable.
+- There were always tasks to assign, and they were uploaded to GitLab faster.
+- Morale improved across the whole team.

+### What slowed us down

+- Documentation was often out-of-date.
+- Some members had trouble using git effectively.
+We need to create more tutorials for this.
+- Laser trap implementation took too long and delayed other tasks.
+The task should've been reassigned.
+- People often didn't ask for help or asked when it was too late.
+- Issues weren't defined clearly enough.
+Definition of done was often unclear.
+- Team meetings were not well organized and all over the place
+- Merge requests took a long time to be reviewed and approved.
+- Communication between the sub-teams was lacking sometimes.
+- Tasks were often too dependent on one another

+### What can be improved

+- Stand-up times decreased from last sprint but this can still be improved